Vale of York: Natural history

 The landscape is generally low-lying and flat although minor ridges and glacial moraines provide some variations in topography.
 Where there are dry sandy soils there are remnants of historic heathlands and ancient semi natural woodlands.
 There are some large areas of conifer plantation, mainly Scots Pine, on the infertile sandy areas.

 Arable fields dominate the land cover of the area and grasslands are infrequent.
 There are very few flood meadows left along the river valleys although some significant areas remain on the lower reaches of the River Derwent.

 History

 The drier land in the Vale of York, away from the river valleys, would have been extensively cleared for pastoral farming and small scale cropping before the Roman era.
 The area around York was significantly influenced by the Romans who established their legionary fortress of Eboracum there.
 There is evidence of villas, forts, signal stations and roads constructed by them.

 The vale suffered badly from the Harrying of the North when King William I devastated the northern counties of England to punish the population for their resistance to his conquest.
-Later, in the English Medieval period, manors and villages were established with open fields, some of which survived until the Enclosure Acts of the 18th century.
+Later, in the English Medieval period, manors and villages were established with open fields, some of which survived until the inclosure acts of the 18th century.
 During the English Civil War, between Royalists and Parliamentarians, the Battle of Marston Moor was fought on land to the west of York.